 For the Cookie Butter Filling

-For the Biscoff Buttercream
+For the White Chooclate Buttercream

 - Beat frosting by hand with a wooden spoon to get the air bubbles out.